amitabhnag/pca/README.md

+# Principal Component Analysis (PCA) using Oja and sklearn
 This project provides Oja PCA implementation.
-Additionally it provides code comparison with sklearn's PCA implementation.
+Additionally, it provides code comparison with sklearn's PCA implementation.
 Example code with synthetic and real world data is included.
+This library is implemented using Python 3.6.

 PCA involves computing the top eigenvectors of the empirical covariance matrix of the data.
 The data is assumed to be centered.
 Oja algorithm is one of the ways the eigenvectors, which is stochastic gradient descent applied to PCA.